OxygeniumO2/nodejs2024Q3-service/README.md

 # Home Library Service

 This project is a simple RESTful API service built with Node.js.
-It allows managing `User`, `Artists`, `Tracks`, `Albums`, and `Favorites` entities, providing full CRUD functionality and conforms to specific REST API requirements.
+It allows managing `Users`, `Artists`, `Tracks`, `Albums`, and `Favorites` entities, providing full CRUD functionality and conforms to specific REST API requirements.

 ## Table of Contents